2018 Campeonato Carioca

 The format remained unchanged from the 2017 edition.
 In the First Round, six teams played a round-robin tournament, with the top two teams qualified for the main competition and the bottom four entering the Relegation Round.
 The main competition was divided into two tournaments, the Taça Guanabara and Taça Rio, each with two 6-team groups.
 The top two placed teams in each of the groups qualified to contest the state title.
 The top four teams in the final standings qualified automatically for the Final Round (the Taça Guanabara and Taça Rio champions).
-The Final Round was a knockout-style playoff with a two-legged final played at the Maracanã Stadium. in Macaé was punished with the loss of 26 points by TJD-RJ by irregular escalation of left-side Luke Gabriel in six matches of the Taça Rio.
+The Final Round was a knockout-style playoff with a two-legged final played at the Maracanã Stadium.
+Macaé was punished with the loss of 26 points by the Rio de Janeiro State Sports Tribunal (TJD-RJ) for the irregular escalation of left-side Luke Gabriel in six matches of the Taça Rio.

 Participating teams

 First round

 The First Round was contested in a round-robin format from 20 December 2017 to 13 January 2018 by six teams: the two final teams from the 2017 Campeonato Carioca Série B1 (Goytacaz and America), the bottom two teams from the 2017 Campeonato Carioca main competition (Resende and Macaé), and the two surviving teams from the 2017 Campeonato Carioca Relegation Round (Cabofriense and Bonsucesso).
 The two top placed teams qualified to contest 2018 Campeonato Carioca, one team each placed in Group A and Group B. The remaining four teams contested in the 2018 Relegation Round.